Updated on - 14 May 2026

 Grand Palace “Closed” Scam

 Outside the Grand Palace in Bangkok, scammers may approach tourists, claiming the palace is closed for a special event.
-They then offer alternative tours to temples or shops where they receive commissions.
+They then offer alternative tours to temples or shops, from which they receive commissions.
 The Grand Palace is almost always open to visitors.

 Jet Ski Scams

-Jet ski rental scams are common in beach destinations like Phuket and Pattaya.
+The jet ski rental scam is a common tourist scam in Thailand, particularly at beach destinations like Phuket and Pattaya.
 After renting a jet ski, tourists are accused of damaging it upon returning.
 The rental operators demand hefty compensation, and the local police may side with them.

 Fake Tour Guides

-Some individuals pose as licenced tour guides and offer services to tourists.
-These guides often lack the necessary credentials and knowledge and their tours may include unnecessary stops at shops for personal gain.
+Some individuals pose as licensed tour guides and offer services to tourists.
+These guides often lack the necessary credentials and knowledge, and their tours may include unnecessary stops at shops for personal gain.

 Bar and Drink Scams